-While other strategy consulting companies focus on standard management practices with a large focus also on operational improvement, our Consultant works and specializes exclusively on the latest strategy & innovation management thinking.
+While traditional consulting companies focus on standard management practices with a large focus also on operational improvement, our people work and specialize exclusively on the latest strategy & innovation management thinking.

-Thanks to our lack of hierarchy and formality, our Consultant works directly with the most experienced colleagues on a daily basis and collaborates with our Faculty Partners to bridge their management ideas into real client’s practices.
+Thanks to our lack of hierarchy and formality, our people work directly with the most experienced colleagues on a daily basis and collaborates with our Faculty Partners to bridge their management ideas into real client’s practices.

-As thought leader, our Consultant develops, shares and promotes new ideas, also publishing as co-author in leading management magazines.
+As thought leaders we develop, share and promote new ideas, also publishing as co-author in leading management magazines.

-Thanks to our global staffing, our Consultant experiences different cultural environments and grows not only as professional but also as individual.
+Thanks to our global staffing, our people experience different cultural environments and grow not only as professional but also as individual.

 Arrogance, show-off and individualistic attitudes are not part of our company culture.
 Our simple recruiting tag-line is: “We look for smart, nice and humble people with an extraordinary intellectual curiosity”.

-Our “Consultant leadership curve vs. the others” captures it well and visualizes the difference.
+Our “leadership curve vs. the others” captures it well and visualizes the difference.
 We are conscious that our divergence will attract some talents and reject others.
 The attracted talents are the ones we are looking for.